What is a FODMAP Diet?

 Is a FODMAP Diet For Everyone?

 Not exactly.
 This is a rather specialized diet that is helpful to those suffering from specific conditions.
 Since it is quite restrictive, especially in the beginning, it can be harmful to some that may already be underweight or suffer from other food-related disorders.
+Those with gluten sensitivity would do well to research if the “O” in FODMAP is really the culprit that bothers them, namely the Oligosaccharides found in wheat.

 National Institutes of Health: Efficacy of the low FODMAP diet for treating irritable bowel syndrome: the evidence to date